Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 If we want to look at the differences between fishing in the UK and the USA, we first have to start with the geography of the two countries and the species that inhabit them.

-In the USA, you can target awesome species like bonefish, permit, tarpon, sailfish, tuna, and marlin, whereas the most exciting species in the seas off the UK are sea bass, cod, and the occasional blue shark.
+In the US, you can target awesome species like bonefish, permit, tarpon, sailfish, tuna, and marlin, whereas the most exciting species in the seas off the UK are sea bass, cod, and the occasional blue shark.

 UK Fly Fishing vs USA Fly Fishing